bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 !!! note "Recovery"

-    If rotate `apply` succeeds but restart has not happened, traffic still signs with the old private key and old `kid`.
+    If rotate `apply` succeeds and the edge has not restarted, traffic still signs with the old private key and old `kid`.
 Both public keys are in JWKS, so verification continues.

-    If restart happens before the new public key is published, signing is denied because the mounted private key has no matching `kid`.
-Publish the staged certificate with `operation=rotate` or idempotent `operation=add`, wait for Gateway configuration to propagate, and test signing again.
+    If the edge restarts before the new public key is published, signing is denied because the new private key has no matching `kid`.
+Publish the new certificate with `operation=rotate`, or with `operation=add` if that certificate is already in the set.
+Wait for the gateway configuration to propagate, then test signing again.

-    To abandon a staged key before promote, delete `${EDGE_RESOURCE}-client-next`.
-If its public key was published, remove that `kid` with `operation=delete`.
-Leave the live Secrets unchanged.
+    To abandon a new certificate before the edge switches to it, ask the runtime group operator to discard it.
+If you already published that public key, remove its `kid` with `operation=delete`.

-    After promote, restore both live Secrets from the secure backup, restart Kong, and confirm that signing uses the previous `kid`.
+    After the edge has switched, ask the runtime group operator to restore the previous certificate and restart.
 Remove the new `kid` only after verifiers no longer receive traffic signed with it.

 ### Decommission runtime group